 The Divorce Reform Act 1969 came into effect in England and Wales on 1 January 1971.
 The Act, subsequently consolidated in the Matrimonial Causes Act 1973, made it possible for the first time for divorce to be petitioned for on the couple’s separation.

 The Matrimonial and Family Proceedings Act 1984 came into effect in England and Wales on 12 October 1984.
 The Act made two changes.
 The first replaced the discretionary time bar (minimum time interval between the date of marriage and being able to file a petition for divorce) of three years by an absolute time bar of one year.
 No petition can now be filed within the first year of marriage.
 The second change meant the Act no longer required courts to try to place the divorced spouses in the financial position they would have enjoyed had the marriage not broken down.

-Special extracts and tabulations of divorce data for England and Wales are available to order for a charge (subject to legal frameworks, disclosure control, resources and agreement of costs, where appropriate).
+Special extracts and tabulations of divorce data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and agreement of costs, where appropriate).
 Enquiries should be made to: